 *Contact the Executive Director prior to paying for any clinic.
 More information will be emailed to you once space has been confirmed.

-To be put on a wait list for a clinic in your area please contact the Coaching Chair.
+To be put on a wait list for a clinic in your area please contact the Executive Director.
 Be sure to include your name, BC Archery #, NCCP#, where you are located and what type of clinic you would like to attend.

 Pay your clinic fee

-All clinic attendees must be current members of the BC Archery Association.
-You can purchase / renew your membership from the Membership page.
+All clinic attendees must be current BC Archery members.
+Purchase / renew your membership from the Membership page.